mrigankvashist/100-Days-of-Java/README.md

 - ### Delete given node in a Linked List : O(1) approach
 Problem Statement: Write a function to delete a node in a singly-linked list.
 You will not be given access to the head of the list instead, you will be given access to the node to be deleted directly.
 It is guaranteed that the node to be deleted is not a tail node in the list.

+- ### Find intersection of Two Linked Lists
+ Given the heads of two singly linked-lists headA and headB, return the node at which the two lists intersect.
+If the two linked lists have no intersection at all, return null.